zaeem/nestjs-cat-api/README.md

 ### Manually

 1. Download PostrgeSQL
-2. Create .env file and set values of each property given in .env.sample
+2. Rename .env-sample file to .env and set values of each property (as per your config).
 3. Install dependancy
 ```bash
   $ yarn install